JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Converts a URL string into canonical form.

 ```
-FUNCTION AfxUrlCanonicalize (BYREF wszUrl AS WSTRING, BYVAL dwFlags AS DWORD) AS CWSTR
+FUNCTION AfxUrlCanonicalize (BYREF wszUrl AS WSTRING, BYVAL dwFlags AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |